Astrophysics (Index)About

 (past proposal for space mission to detect gravitational waves)

-The New Gravitational Wave Observatory (NGO or eLISA) was a proposed European Space Agency space gravitational-wave detector to detect gravitational waves by measuring the distance between three spacecraft using laser interferometry.
-It was a 2011 scaled-down variation on the LISA proposal.
-NGO was ultimately not selected by the ESA and since then, the LISA concept has been revived, aiming for further in the future (2030s).
+The New Gravitational Wave Observatory (NGO or eLISA) was a proposed European Space Agency space gravitational-wave detector to sense gravitational waves by measuring the distance between three spacecraft using laser interferometry.
+It was a 2011 scaled-down variation on the earlier LISA proposal.
+NGO was ultimately not selected by the ESA.
+Since then, further proposals for a future (2030s) three-spacecraft GW detector again use the name LISA.

 (observatory,interferometer,space,ESA,gravitational waves,plan,past)